TSKS15 Detection and Estimation of Signals

 - Course director and lecturer: Erik G. Larsson

 - S. Kay, Statistical Signal Processing: Estimation Theory (Volume I) and Statistical Signal Processing: Detection Theory (Volume II), Prentice-Hall.

 We will cover selected material from Chapters 1-4, 6-12 and 15 in Volume I, and from Chapters 1-9 in Volume II.

 Documents and files:

-- Matlab examples from the lectures, answers to tutorial problems, and supplementary notes.
+- Examples from the lectures, answers to tutorial problems, and supplementary notes.
 (ZIP file from 2017, will be updated for 2018)

-- Instruction for the music lab.
-(Will be re-designed for the 2018 edition of the course.)
+- Instruction for the music recognition lab.
+(Re-designed for the 2018 edition of the course.)

 - Previous exams with solutions

 - Poster from the department's open house with some pictures that illustrate the course themes